 Rusk coached 10 livestock judging teams at CSU.
 His teams were reserve national champions in 1987, 1991, 1993 and 1995.
 During his tenure, the team won the National Western Stock Show and the Arizona National Livestock Show four years in a row.
 Rusk has coached teams in 66 collegiate contests.
 His teams placed in the top five overall 79 percent of the time and the top three in oral reasons 80 percent of the time.

-Rusk has been judging cattle, sheep and swine at county, state and national shows for the past 39 years.
+Rusk has been judging cattle, sheep, and swine at the county, state and national shows for the past 39 years.
 Rusk judged market lambs at Houston in 2006, Ft.
 Worth in 1998 and at the American Royal in 1998 and 1999.
-He has judged point shows for Angus, Charolais, Gelbvieh, Hereford, Highland, Limousin, Lowline, Maine-Anjou, Miniature Hereford, Polled Hereford, Red Angus, Salers, Shorthorn and Simmental breeds.
+He has judged point shows for Angus, Charolais, Gelbvieh, Hereford, Highland, Limousin, Lowline, Maine-Anjou, Miniature Hereford, Polled Hereford, Red Angus, Salers, Shorthorn, and Simmental breeds.

 Rusk started at Oklahoma State University on August 1, 2012.
 He is excited to be a Cowboy and enjoys leading the Department of Animal Science.

 Ph.D. in Male Reproductive Physiology, Colorado State University, 1997

 M.S. in Reproductive Physiology, Colorado State University, 1992

 B.S. in Animal Science, Kansas State University, 1980